cpw10/Astroship_Demo/src/pages/index.md

     heading: Works with your technologies
     icons:
       - simple-icons:svelte
+      - simple-icons:tailwindcss
       - simple-icons:alpinedotjs
-      - simple-icons:tailwindcss
       - simple-icons:astro
       - simple-icons:vercel
       - simple-icons:react
   - type: cta
-    heading: Here is a new CTA
-    description: Making a new one!
+    heading: Join the MC Club
+    description: It's so fun!
-    buttonText: Here is a button
+    buttonText: This is a button!
     buttonLink: '#'
 ---